QuantEcon/lecture-source-py/source/rst/kesten_processes.rst

 Under certain conditions, the stationary distribution of a Kesten process has a Pareto tail.

-(See our :doc:`earlier lecture <heavy_tails>`  on heavy-tailed distributions for a discussion of Pareto tails.)
+(See our :doc:`earlier lecture <heavy_tails>`  on heavy-tailed distributions for background.)

-This fact is highly significant for economics because of the prevalence of Pareto-tailed distributions.
+This fact is significant for economics because of the prevalence of Pareto-tailed distributions.

 The Kesten--Goldie Theorem
 --------------------------